pcp-atop(1) — Linux manual page

 interfaces is not known, e.g. in case of the network

-possible to show the interface utilization as a percentage.
+to show the interface utilization as a percentage.
+However,

-However, when the real speed of an interface is known it
+when the real speed of an interface is known it will be shown

-network interfaces, only the most busy interfaces per sample
+interfaces, only the most busy interfaces per sample will be

 Usually the bar graphs will not be sorted on busy percentage when